-When almost everyone is flouncing around in western dresses, you can gorgeously stand out in a sensuous saree!
+These days, a plain organza saree with sequin borders is as sensuous and in tune with the Christmas vibe as a fluid satin gown.
 Are you still contemplating?
-Well, our new look-book and wardrobe tips for an impeccable Indian-style Christmas dressing can guide you!
+Well, our new lookbook and wardrobe tips for impeccable Indian-style Christmas dressing can guide you!

 Best Christmas Party Dresses